-Let us say, for argument sake, you were thirty when you got married and today you are thirty-three.
-Do you know what ticks you, what motivates you, provokes you, puts you off, turns you on?
+Let us say, for argument’s sake, you were thirty when you got married and today you are thirty-three.
+Do you know what makes you tick? what ticks you off? what motivates you, provokes you, puts you off, turns you on?
 Do you absolutely know yourself?
 Like one hundred percent?
 Probably not.
 If you could not know yourself completely in thirty years, how can you possibly expect your partner to know all about you in three?
 And! until you understand each other, a perfect relationship remains a distant dream.

 On a lighter note, let me roll the scroll out of Mulla’s life for you:

 “In my thirty years of marriage, we’ve never had an argument,” said Mulla with a sense of pride.

 “I don’t believe you!
 How come?” exclaimed his friend.

 “Well, whenever she’s right, I admit it.
 So, there are no arguments.”